-On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new novel coronavirus ("COVID-19") as a "pandemic".
-On March 31, 2020, the Mexican government issued a national health emergency with an immediate suspension order for all "non-essential" public and private sector business (which included mining) to mitigate the spread and transmission of the COVID-19.
-As a result, the Company suspended its Mexico operations and production on April 1, 2020.
-The Mexican government designated mining as an essential business in mid-May 2020 and as a result we were given approval to restart our operations on May 27, 2020.
-After a ramp-up period, the Company recommenced operations with appropriate safety measures in place to guard against and mitigate the virus and its spread.
+On March 31, 2020, the Mexican government issued a national health emergency with an immediate suspension order for all "non-essential" public and private sector business (which included mining).
+As a result, we suspended our Mexico operations and production on April 1, 2020.
+The Mexican government then designated mining as an essential business in mid-May 2020 and as a result, we were given approval to restart our operations on May 27, 2020.